SergeyBurlaka/WineVault/README.md

 ### Note:

- 1. App correctly views only on tablets, such as nexus 9.
+ 1. App correctly views on tablets, such as nexus 9 (sxreen 8.9")

  2. In cause of failed sign in, just enter "q" in login without password, and sign in success.